DeWalt FlexVolt 60V Max Circular Saw Review

 DeWalt FlexVolt Circular Saw

 The saw also does a great job of clearing chips out of the way.
 It ejects them powerfully through the guard and down toward the floor.
-Even though some of the debris might end up on (and in) your shoes, that’s a trade-off we’ll gladly make for a clean site line.
+Even though some of the debris might end up on (and in) your shoes, that’s a trade-off I’ll gladly make for a clean site line.

 While it doesn’t come in the kit, you can get an optional dust port to vacuum up the dust and leave a much cleaner work area.